getporter/porter/README.md

     Make it easy for anyone to create and distribute mixins that porter can discover and install.

-4. CNAB Specification Compliance - Milestone TBC
+4. CNAB Specification Compliance - Milestone [CNAB 1.0](https://github.com/deislabs/porter/milestone/12)

     As the [CNAB specification](https://github.com/deislabs/cnab-spec) moves toward 1.0, update Porter to be compliant with the spec.
 Currently, if you build a bundle with Porter, you'll be able to install it with Porter.
 There are some gaps with the spec that limit compatibility with other CNAB tooling.
 See the [CNAB 1.0 Milestone](https://github.com/deislabs/porter/milestone/12) for more information on these gaps.